maptv/decalendar/docs/decalendar.md

     </tr>
 </table>

-The days in the bottom right of the table do not belong to the current year. `Day 366` is actually `Day 0` (if n=365) or `Day 1` (if n=366) of the following year.
+The days in the bottom right of the table do not belong to the current year.
 To prevent mixing days from different years, we should follow some common sense on the limits of `dek` and day numbers:

 In any given year,
 - positive `dek` numbers start at $0$ and go up to $35$,